watadani-byte/character-identity-protocol/docs/whitepaper_v1.md

 ### Q4.
 Can Identity Gates be automated?

 Identity Gates define the validation criteria — face similarity, skeletal proportion, and overall identity consistency — against the anchor reference.
 Human evaluation is the primary gate authority in CIP.
 Metric-based verification may be added as an auxiliary layer, but automated metrics cannot fully substitute for human perceptual judgment of identity equivalence.
-CIP does not specify a fixed similarity threshold; this remains an operator-defined parameter.
+CIP permits quantitative support layers, but final authority remains with the human validation gate unless an implementation explicitly defines otherwise.

 ---